-The building height for the developments within the Area is subject to the gazetted Airport Height Restriction Plan (AHRP) and any potential amendments to the gazetted AHRP related the Expansion of the HKIA into a Three Runway System (3RS) Project.
+The building height for the development within the Area is subject to the gazetted Airport Height Restriction Plan (AHRP) and any potential amendments to the gazetted AHRP related the Expansion of the Hong Kong International Airport (HKIA) into a Three Runway System (3RS) Project.
 No part of building or buildings or other structure or equipment erected or to be erected within the Area (or any addition or fitting to such building or buildings or structure or equipment) shall exceed the prevailing "restricted height" (more commonly known as Airport Height Restriction (AHR)) prescribed under the Hong Kong Airport (Control of Obstructions) Ordinance (Cap.
 301) or its amendment associated with 3RS.